VincenzoImp/meltyfi-xrp/packages/hardhat/DEPLOYMENT.md

 # MeltyFi Deployment Guide

-## Automatic Contract Address Updates
+## Automatic Frontend Sync

-The deployment script now **automatically updates** the contract addresses in `packages/nextjs/lib/contracts.ts` after each deployment.
+The deployment script now **automatically synchronizes** contract information for the frontend every time you deploy.

-## How It Works
+### What happens on deploy

-When you run `yarn deploy` or `yarn deploy --reset`, the deployment script will:
+When you run `yarn deploy` or `yarn deploy --reset`, the script will:

 1. ✅ Deploy all MeltyFi contracts
 2. ✅ Save deployment info to `deployments/{network}/meltyfi.json`
-3. ✅ **Automatically update** `packages/nextjs/lib/contracts.ts` with the new addresses
+3. ✅ Update `packages/nextjs/lib/contracts.ts` with the latest addresses for the active network
+4. ✅ Regenerate `packages/nextjs/contracts/deployedContracts.ts` so Scaffold-ETH hooks resolve the correct ABI + address per chain
-4. ✅ Generate TypeScript ABIs for the frontend
+5. ✅ Regenerate TypeScript ABIs for the frontend helpers

 ## Deployment Commands